juju-solutions/bigtop/bigtop-deploy/juju/hadoop-spark-dev/README.md

 # Logging

-This bundle includes rsyslog to collect syslog data from the namenode, resourcemanager, slave, and client units.
+This bundle includes rsyslog to collect syslog data from the namenode, resourcemanager, slave, and spark units.
 These logs are sent to a centralized rsyslog unit for easy syslog analysis of the units that make up the Hadoop cluster.
 One method of viewing this log data is to simply cat syslog from the rsyslog unit: